srinman/ai-projects/inferencing/README.md

 | **Azure ML** | Managed Endpoints | Platform-managed | ✅ Supported | Auto + Manual | MLOps integration, Governance |

+There are other options - Azure OpenAI, AI Foundry, etc but they are not included in this comparison.

 ### 🎯 **Detailed Comparison Matrix**